JosephWoodward/Slugity/README.md

 **TextCase**

-The TextCase enum allows you to specify the case of the generated slug.
-Choices inclue `UpperCase`, `LowerCase` and `Ignore`.
+The TextCase enumeration allows you to specify the case of the generated slug.
+Choices include `UpperCase`, `LowerCase` and `Ignore`.

 Default configuration: `LowerCase`